 The health visitors' clinic for weighing and advice is every Tuesday at Nightingale Primary Care Centre 1.30 to 3.00.
 No appointment necessary

 The practice nurses run the immunisation clinic on a Tuesday morning from 10.30 a.m.
 All babies receive their first set of immunisations at eight weeks of age, followed by second and third doses at four weekly intervals.
 These immunisations provide protection against diphtheria, tetanus, polio, whooping cough and hemophilias influenza type B, pneumonia and meningitis C. We can also immunise children at other times please ask Reception to book an appointment for your child.

 We recommend that all adults should have a tetanus booster every 10 years to a maximum of five.
 Any woman who may be thinking of having children should consider having a blood test to check that they are still protected against German measles (rubella).

 Pneumovax (protects against a major cause of pneumonia) will be offered to all patients over 65 and all patients at risk.

 The practice has three trained Smoking Cessation advisors that can support you in trying to quit.
 Please speak to the receptionist about appointment availability.
-We have had a lot of success with our patients who wanted to quit!

 Please ask at reception for asthma appointments.